 EEG signal in the time interval -200ms to 0ms from the average EEG signal in the time interval -1200ms to -1000ms, with respect to the time of cue presentation.
 These values represent the relative change in amplitude in channel Cz during the 1.2 seconds before cue presentation.
 If the BCI relied on the readiness potential for classification, EEG signals over central channels preceding RP+ cues should be on average more negative than signals preceding RP- cues.
 To test this hypothesis, we ran a two-sample one-sided t-test, for each participant separately.
 The box plots in Fig. S1C show, for each participant and for RP+ and RP- cues individually, the distributions of amplitude changes, with participants ordered by the t-statistics of the t-test from largest (left) to smallest (right).
-For the first 16 participants the t-test showed that signals preceding RP- cues.
-For the remaining 7 participants this was not the case, suggesting that the classifier did not made predictions based on the presence or absence of RP-like events in the EEG.
+For the first 16 participants the t-test showed that signals preceding RP+ cues became significantly more negative during the 1.2 sec interval than signals preceding RP- cues.
+For the remaining 7 participants this was not the case, suggesting that the classifier did not made interruptions based on the presence or absence of RP-like events in the EEG.
 Consequently, these participants are excluded from all subsequent analyses.
 Fig. S1D shows individual and grand average EEG signals preceding RP+ and RP- cues of the 16 participants selected for the final sample.